 Substantially all of the Bank's loans are to businesses and individuals in Montana, Idaho, Utah, Washington, Wyoming, Colorado, Arizona and Nevada, and adverse economic conditions in these market areas could have a material adverse effect on our business, financial condition, results of operations and prospects.
-Deterioration in the national economy as a result of continued inflation, the rising rate environment, and recurring supply chain issues may also have an adverse effect in these markets.
+Deterioration in the national economy may also have an adverse effect in these markets.
 Any future deterioration in economic conditions in the markets the Company serves could result in the following consequences, any of which could have an adverse impact, which could be material, on our business, financial condition, results of operations and prospects:

-- loan delinquencies may increase; - problem assets and foreclosures may increase; - collateral for loans made may decline in value, in turn reducing customers' borrowing power and the Bank's security; - certain securities within the investment portfolio could become other-than-temporarily impaired, requiring a write-down through earnings to fair value, thereby reducing equity; - · low cost or non-interest bearing deposits may decrease; and - demand for loan and other products and services may decrease.
+- · Loan delinquencies may increase; - Problem assets and foreclosures may increase: - · Collateral for loans made may decline in value, in turn reducing customers' borrowing power and the Bank's security; - · Certain securities within the investment portfolio could become other-than-temporarily impaired, requiring a write-down through earnings to fair value, thereby reducing equity; - Low cost or non-interest bearing deposits may decrease; and - · Demand for loan and other products and services may decrease.